saimon-moore/jira-tools-python/README.md

 ## Setup
 1. Install [ollama](https://ollama.com/)
-2. Install the python dependencies with `pip install -r requirements.txt`
+2. Install the python dependencies with `pip install -r requirements.txt` (alternatively you can create a virtual env (`python3 -m venv jirabot`) and active it with: `source jirabot/bin/activate`
 3. Define a Jira API key for your user [here](https://id.atlassian.com/manage-profile/security/api-tokens)
 4. Install 1password cli (optional) `brew install 1password-cli`
 5. Create a new login with username = *YOUR_EMAIL* & password = *JIRA_API_KEY*